Data Centers in Edinburgh

 Natural Disaster Risk

-Edinburgh has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-The region is not prone to significant disruptive events, making it a secure choice for critical infrastructure.
+Edinburgh has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This stability is a key advantage for mission-critical infrastructure.

 - Coastal Flood: 8.3/10